vikasverma1077/GMNN/README.md

 ## Alternate training of Manifold Mixup and GCN.

-## for changing to alternate minimization, change line 169
+## for changing to alternate minimization, change line 129 of trainer.py